Kazdan1994/timeslot/README.md

 # typescript-templates
-A typescript template with eslint (config airbnb), prettier and jest
+A typescript template with eslint, prettier and jest